SmogySlayer69/RoadSignDetectionCNN/README.md

 | 2                                  | 20, 50                        | 2                            | 0.05, 0.05                 | 0.1040   | 0.9633       |
 | 2                                  | 20, 50                        | 2                            | 0.55, 0.55                 | 0.0071   | 0.9983       |

+<h2>Potential Improvements:</h2>

+Some of the code can be changed in order to be more streamlined and understandable.
+There are some redundant instances of code being used that are unnecessary, and while they do not detract from the outcome of the code, it doesn’t improve it either.
+Additionally, the preprocessing of the images into numpy arrays can be done more efficiently.
+Finally, there is room for improvement in the accuracy of both the object classification and bounding box detection models, and increased testing into the network architecture will improve on this.
+A combined neural network which outlines the bounding box and the class of the object in one file would be a great way to improve on the project, by merging the strengths of both architectures.
+This, or incorporating more classes of objects within the dataset will allow for a more wide reaching model.

+<h2>Conclusion:</h2>

+The code shown in this repository is a working example of the strengths of Convolutional Neural Networks and their practical application in a real world problem.
+While there is ample room for improvement and expansion, this serves to show the ease in which a simple but efficient neural network such as this one can be produced.
+A scaled up version of models similar to this could be used to facilitate the usage of self-driving vehicles in the future.